friquifund/website/pages/efforts.md

 **<a href="https://www.m4social.org/ca" target="_blank">4Social</a>**: We accelerate digital transformation focused on people care, contributing to the empowerment of citizens and social organizations.

-**<a href="https://www.campusrom.org/" target="_blank">CampusRoom: Red Gitana Universitaria</a>**: .
+**<a href="https://www.campusrom.org/" target="_blank">CampusRoom</a>**: Red Gitana Universitaria.
 Somos una Red Gitana Universitaria con el objetivo de unir a los gitanos en la universidad para conseguir que más personas gitanas lleguen a la universidad.

 **<a href="https://afev.cat/projectes/prometeus" target="_blank">Prometeus</a>**: We are a program that ensures that young people from public schools in the most vulnerable neighborhoods of Barcelona can access university and pursue higher studies successfully.